Randy Bennett (swimming coach)

-Randy Bennett (November 11, 1963 – April 27, 2015) was a Canadian swimming coach who primarily operated out of the West Coast of Canada during his career.
-From 2009 until his death in 2015 he was the coach of the Canadian National Swim Team including during the 2012 Summer Olympics where his protege Ryan Cochrane won his second Olympic medal.
-Over the years he has coached several prominent Canadian athletics including World and Olympic medalists such as the aforementioned Cochrane, Julia Wilkinson, Richard Weinberger, Eric Hedlin, Hilary Caldwell, Marianne Limpert, Blake Worsley and many others.
+Randy Bennett (Born On November 11,1963 – Died On April 27, 2015) was a Canadian swimming coach who grew in his skills assisting at the University of British Columbia from 1993-2002 under Coach Tom Johnson.
+From 2009 until his death in 2015 he was the coach of the Canadian National Swim Team and was the Head Coach at the 2012 Summer Olympics where his protege Ryan Cochrane won his second Olympic medal.